Minion-tech/data-science-project/README.md

 # Data Science Projects

 Hey!
 I'm glad you're here.
-This repo is a collection of data science work I've done over the past while — some of it from Angela Yu's 100 Days of Code bootcamp, and some of it independent projects I took on to solve real-world problems.
+This repo is a collection of data science work I've done over the past while, some of it from Angela Yu's 100 Days of Code bootcamp, and some of it independent projects I took on to solve real-world problems.

-I'll be honest — when I started the 100 Days of Code, I had no idea how deep I'd go into data.
+I'll be honest, when I started the 100 Days of Code, I had no idea how deep I'd go into data.
 But somewhere around the analytics projects, it just clicked.
 So here's everything, laid out as clearly as I can.

 ---